Data Compression and Deduplication

 Data deduplication decreases the size of files.
 With data deduplication enabled, Veeam Backup & Replication does not store the resulting file identical data blocks and space that have been pre-allocated but not used.

-We recommend enabling data deduplication if your backup jobs contain several VMs with a lot of free space on their logical disks or VMs with similar data blocks — for example, VMs created from the same template.
-However, note that data deduplication may decrease job performance.
+We recommend enabling data deduplication for your backup jobs if they contain several VMs with a lot of free space on their logical disks or VMs with similar data blocks — for example, VMs created from the same template.
+Data deduplication optimizes storage usage within each individual backup job.
+However, note that it may decrease job performance.

 Veeam Backup & Replication uses Veeam Data Movers to deduplicate VM data: